Decision Framework

 External bespoke build

-Forward-Deployed // Co-Built
+Forward-Deployed // Fund-Owned

 WhatA senior operator sits inside your workflow, builds against your actual deals, and hands over working systems.